 Defaulted loans are loans resulting from the failure of a participant to make the required loan repayments on an outstanding loan.
 These loans are considered a distribution to the participant for which a federal 1099R tax form is issued.
-During fiscal year 2016 defaulted loans totaled \$6,812.
+There were no defaulted loans during fiscal year 2017.

-i.
 Payment of Benefits

 Participants may withdraw their vested funds upon leaving employment, attains the Plan's normal retirement age of 65, or the 10th anniversary of the Plan year which the participant commenced participation.
-Withdrawal of participant funds may be lump sum, annual installment payments for a specified number of years, or rollovers to another qualified plans or an IRA.
+Withdrawal of participant funds may be lump sum, annual installment payments for a specified number of years, or rollovers to another qualified plan or an IRA.
 Payments may occur over a period not to exceed life expectancy of the Participant or joint life of the Participant and a designated beneficiary, from the date the payments begin.